rafaelrgaidzinski/prova02-integration-test-RafaelGaidzinski/README.md

  1. `npm install --save-dev`
  1. `npm run ci`

-After that you should see a `./output` folder with some `HTML` reports
+After that you should see a `./output` folder with some `HTML` reports.

 ### Docs to Api under tests:
  - [Dummyjson](https://dummyjson.com/docs)